Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 5. ALTERNATIVE - If you don't want to run the script locally, you can paste the code into an online python compiler (https://www.programiz.com/python-programming/online-compiler/)

+## How to tweak this project for your own uses
+1. Fork the repository

+2. Clone the fork

+3. Make your changes to the code

+4. Commit and push your changes to the fork

+5. OPTIONAL - Create a pull request if you want the main repository to change the code with what you changed